About professional membership

 You can achieve professional membership through either of the following routes:

 - By studying a CIPD qualification

 Successful completion of a CIPD accredited Certificate or Diploma will lead to Associate membership – the first level of CIPD professional membership.
-Successful completion of a recognised postgraduate-level qualification can lead to Chartered membership, providing you have the relevant experience.
+Successful completion of a CIPD Advanced Diploma in HRM or HRD (or PDS or postgraduate equivalent awarded by universities) can lead to Chartered membership, providing you have the relevant experience.

 Find out more about CIPD qualifications